Search

 1) make insulin secretion spike, triggering a temporary but possibly severe low blood sugar problem; 2) increase long-term glucose levels, even to the point of causing glucose intolerance; 3) temporarily inhibit glucose production while the alcohol is being metabolized; 4) disrupt the normal hormonal response to hypoglycemia; 5) disrupt glucose (and other nutrient) intake by lessening eating while alcohol (which contains empty calories) is consumed instead; 6) increase secretion of glucagon and other glucose-increasing hormones; 7) change the effects of diabetic medications; 8) lower the survival rates of diabetic patients.

-There are many other effects alcohol has on other important hormones, too – none of them good.
+There are many other effects alcohol has on other vital hormones, too – none of them good.
 Stay tuned for that information in our next article in this series.

 Contact Us For A Fast And Professional Response